sait-lab/container-basics/README.md

 Using sqlite database at /etc/todos/todo.db
 Listening on port 3000
 ```
+> [!NOTE]
+> `-p 3000:3000/tcp` binds port 3000 of the container to TCP port 3000 on the host.
+The Networking overview page explains in detail how to publish ports with Docker.
+>
+> If you don't specify an IP address (i.e., `-p 80:80` instead of `-p 127.0.0.1:80:80`) when publishing a container's ports, Docker publishes the port on all interfaces (address 0.0.0.0) by default.
+These ports are externally accessible.

 Don't exit the running container.
 Open a new SSH session to log into the host.
 Use `curl` to verify that the container is running correctly.